Watch every Super Bowl 2020 trailer here

 The Invisible Man

 Universal's new version of The Invisible Man stars The Handmaid's Tale's Elisabeth Moss.
-Directed by long-time Saw and Insidious writer Leigh Whannell, this movie is about a woman whose obsessive and seemingly deceased scientist husband haunts her everyday life.
+Directed by long-time Saw and Insidious writer Leigh Whannell, the plot features a woman whose obsessive and seemingly deceased scientist husband haunts her everyday life.

 Sonic the Hedgehog